asienicki/Team-7/Challenges/Challange1/readME.md

 Should return json with data.

-We have here 3 steps - create sql container, manual create database and filldatabase with data - we could wrap it up as single docker-compose - but for now - we can't do that because SQL_DatabaseName is not current supported.
+We have here 3 steps - create sql container, manual create database and filldatabase with data - we could wrap it up as single docker-compose - but for now - we can't do that because default SQL_DatabaseName in SQL Server docker container is not current supported.

 Only for fun - I created 2 separated docker-compose.yml in catalog: composes.
 For me it's more readable than command.